15 Best Running Trails In Colorado Springs You Can Visit Today

 9. Templeton Trail

-Palmer Park is a popular area to visit in Colorado Springs and for good reason, it’s equipped with all of the necessary facilities, including picnic areas, riding trails and horse stables, and a dog park too.
+Palmer Park is a popular area to visit in Colorado Springs and for good reason.
+It has all of the necessary facilities, including picnic areas, riding trails, horse stables, and a dog park too.
+And you can run there too.

 10. Intemann Trail Loop